EvanHofmeister/breast-cancer-classification/README.md

 Now feel free to refer to the instructions detailed in the earlier sections to interact with the model and flask application.

+### Introduction of machine learning methods
+In this project, I conducted a survey comparison of various machine learning methods to address a classification problem using the Breast Cancer Wisconsin dataset.
+The aim was to evaluate and understand the effectiveness and suitability of each method for medical diagnosis prediction tasks.

+* Logistic Regression: A fundamental linear model used for binary classification.
+It's valued for its simplicity, interpretability, and efficiency, making it a good baseline model for this study.

+* Support Vector Machine (SVM): Renowned for its effectiveness in high-dimensional spaces, SVM is particularly adept at creating complex decision boundaries, even with limited data.

+* Random Forest: An ensemble method that builds multiple decision trees and merges their predictions.
+Known for its robustness, it's effective in handling overfitting and providing high accuracy.

+* XGBoost: An implementation of gradient boosted decision trees designed for speed and performance.
+XGBoost is celebrated for its scalability and effectiveness across a wide range of classification problems.

+* Artificial Neural Network (ANN): A deep learning method capable of capturing complex patterns in data.
+ANNs are highly flexible and can model intricate relationships, making them a powerful tool in predictive analytics.

+Each method was implemented, optimized, and evaluated to determine its performance and practicality in medical diagnosis, offering a rich understanding of their capabilities and applications in this domain.

 ### Optimization

 In the optimization of each machine learning model, specific parameters were selected to analyze with GridSearch: